Skip to main content

 During development, you might be testing in one app’s sandbox while the target app’s sandbox isn’t running.
 With this enabled, the platform routes sandbox calls to the target’s production deployment instead.
 Useful when you don’t want to keep every app’s sandbox running during development.

-Agent Callable Environments
+Developer-Agent Callable Environments

 • Sandbox only — keeps the agent safe during development